jaredwilli/devtools-cheatsheet/readme.md

   * [Dark Dev](http://goo.gl/BVIDe)
   * [WebLight Theme](http://goo.gl/E5NJh)

-> You can tweak your skin for the DevTools using the DevTools itself.
+> Tweak your skin for the DevTools using the DevTools itself.
 > Undock it from the browser and type: Ctrl + Alt + I or ⌃ + Alt + I on Mac.

-> Override the classes/IDs of Devtools for your theme via _chrome-devtools:devtools/devTools.css_.
+> Override the classes/IDs of Devtools for your theme via:
+  * Mac OSX: ~/Library/Application Support/Google/Chrome/Default/User StyleSheets/Custom.css
+  * Windows: C:/Users/AppDataLocal/Google/Chrome/User Data/Default/User StyleSheets/Custom.css
+  * Ubuntu: ~/.config/chromium/Default/User StyleSheets/Custom.css

 > Read about how to [customize your Devtools](http://goo.gl/3hOAW).